Conventional Foods vs. Supplemented Foods

 Simplification of Pathway to Market:

-Supplemented Food – All of the above plus licensing requirement which entails: a TMAL Application (may include: a label, label text, application form and other administrative documents).
+Supplemented Food – All of the above plus licensing requirements which entails: a TMAL Application (may include: a label, label text, application form, and other administrative documents).
 During the review of your application, Health Canada will likely issue several rounds of Request Notices.
-Health Canada reserves the right to suggest/make changes to your formula, application form and label content to ensure your product is compliant.
+Health Canada reserves the right to suggest/make changes to your formula, application form, and label content to ensure your product is compliant.

 Natural Health Product – NPN (review timeline 60-210 days, depending on product class), Compliant/bilingual label, Manufacturing site annexed to a Canadian Site License.